codeceptjs/CodeceptJS/docs/puppeteer.md

 *All actions are listed in [helper reference](http://codecept.io/helpers/Puppeteer/).*

-All actions whicn interact with elements **support CSS and XPath locators**.
+All actions which interact with elements **support CSS and XPath locators**.
 Actions like `click` or `fillField` by locate elements by their name or value on a page:

 ```js